openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 For relation definitions that:

 - have the direct relationship keyword (this): `directly_related_user_types` must be present and MUST be an non-empty array containing at least one type/relation combination
-- do not have the direct relationship keyword: `directly_related_user_types` can optionally be present, but if it does MUST be an empty array
+- do not have the direct relationship keyword: `directly_related_user_types` can optionally be present, but if it is, it MUST be an empty array

 > Note: This syntax does not offer a way to enforce restrictions based on what the userset of group members resolves to (for example, group member can be a user, an employee or another userset).
 Later on, tooling can help visually indicate this to the user inline.

 To prevent breaking changes, this will be done by appending a new field called `metadata` -> `relations` to each type definition.
 Each relation will be a key under this that is a map that contains a field called `directly_related_user_types` that contains what type or type and relation combination could be directly related to it.
-If the `*` element is valid for that relation, then the type and `any: true` need to be in the `directly_related_user_types`.
-If multiple entries that contains `any: true` are present, a `*` in a relationship tuple will be interpreted to mean any user of the union of those types.
+If the `*` element is valid for that relation, then the type and `any: true` needs to be in the `directly_related_user_types` array.

+If there are multiple entries that contains `any: true` in the array, a `*` in a relationship tuple will be interpreted to mean any user of the union of those types.
+For example, if the `directly_related_user_types` is `[{"type": "user", "any": true}, {"type": "group", "any": true}]`, then when the user is `*`, it will be interpreted as all objects of type `user` and all objects of type `group`.

 A directly related user type cannot contain both a `relation` key and an `any` key.
 If the `any` key is excluded, it will be interpreted to be `any: false`.